annieross10/ZenYoga/README.md

 #### Second Landing Page Image
 - The second landing page of the yoga studio website showcases a captivating photograph with overlaid text that conveys a clear message of inclusivity, emphasizing that yoga is for everyone.
-- The combination of bold text and lively animation results in an attention-grabbing design, sure to captivate and engage users.
+- The bold text results in an attention-grabbing design, sure to captivate and engage users.

 ![zenyoga second landing page image](/assets/images/screenshots/zenyoga-secondpage.png)